x-team/css-modules-crash-course/stages/03-just-like-js-modules/notes.md

 Now rebuild with `npm run build` and refresh the page to see your changes.

+Notice that when you compose the common `.root` class, it also brings across `.root:hover`.
+Pseudo-selectors are part of the class.

 At first glance, `composes` might seem similar to [the extend concept](https://css-tricks.com/the-extend-concept/) used by a lot of preprocessors.
 However `composes` is subtly different, in that it doesn't have any effect at all on the generated CSS (take a look and you'll see!).
 The only effect that it has is on the CSS Module's exported tokens.
 So for example, the DOM node will have 2 classnames instead of 1.

 <div class="core-concept">